 4. Business Contents or Property Coverage

-Remember you need to insure your own business as well.
+Remember, you need to have insurance for your own business as well.
 A lot of professional organizers run their offices out of their homes.
 Most, if not all, homeowners’ insurance policies exclude anything having to do with business operations.
 Everything used in a business is considered business property.
 This includes a desk, computer, postage, printed brochures, client contracts, or inventory sheets.
-It’s especially important to cover the computer hardware and software, such as programs for photo documentation, forms, inventory sheets, etc.
+It’s essential to cover the computer hardware and software, such as programs for photo documentation, forms, inventory sheets, etc.

 5. Non-Owned and Hired Auto Liability Protection

-I highly advise you as a professional organizer or productivity consultant, to make sure that you get the coverage you need to protect yourself and your business.
+I highly advise you as a professional organizer or productivity consultant to ensure that you get the coverage you need to protect yourself and your business.